Fall Registration

 • Introduction to Marine Science Lecture and Lab: MSC 111 and MSC 112.

-• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections (See Below).
+• Enroll in Written Communication Skills and Mathematics courses as described in their respective sections.

-• Consider taking both CHM 110 and BIL 150 or take an elective towards an Arts and Humanities cognate if you received credit for WRS 105 and ENG/WRS 106.
+• Consider taking both General Biology (BIL 150) or Evolution and Biodiversity (BIL 160) and Chemical Problem Solving (CHM 110) or take an elective towards an Arts and Humanities cognate if you received credit for WRS 105 and ENG/WRS 106 /107.
 See cognates.

-• ECO 211, or an additional course of your choice.
-We suggest you begin with the introductory course in your chosen minor*, or a course towards an Arts and Humanities cognate.
-See cognates
+• Principles of Microeconomics (ECO 211), The Earth System (GSC110), Earth System History (GSC111), or an additional course of your choice.
+We suggest you begin with the introductory course in your chosen minor, or a course towards an Arts and Humanities cognate.
+See cognates.

 See Bulletin for